-They are called “the Halflands” because rather than be a world or realm of their own, they are what TV Tropes calls a “Portal Crossroad World”, like C.S.
+It is called “the Halflands” because rather than being a world or realm of its own, it's what TV Tropes calls a “Portal Crossroad World”, like C.S.
 Lewis’s “Wood between the Worlds”, “the Neitherlands” in Lev Grossman’s The Magicians, the “World between Worlds” of Star Wars Rebels and the like.
 It’s a place where the paths between worlds intersect.